thearyanahmed/mcp-digitalocean/README.md

 }
 ```

-### Supported Services
+## Supported Services

-The MCP DigitalOcean Integration supports a variety of services, allowing users to manage their DigitalOcean infrastructure effectively.
-The following services are currently supported:
+The MCP DigitalOcean Integration supports the following services, allowing users to manage their DigitalOcean infrastructure effectively

 | **Service**    | **Description**                                                                                                     |
 |----------------|---------------------------------------------------------------------------------------------------------------------|